tensorflow/models/official/projects/waste_identification_ml/README.md

 # Waste Identification ML - ( Mask RCNN with TF Lite )

-This projects aims to develop a TensorFlow Lite model based Mask RCNN instance segmentation model for on-device inference.
+Develop an instance segmentation model for server side and on-device inference.

 ## Background

-The sustainability team at Google wants to build a computer vision based ML model for waste identification.
-An ML model which detects the trash objects in the images and can identify their material type and packaging type.
-This projects aims to accelerate innovation in the waste management industry by providing no-cist open sourced ML models.
-This would help reduce barriers for technology adoption, and provide much needed efficientcy, traceability & transparency, which inturn can help increase recycling rates.
+This projects aims to accelerate innovation in the waste management industry by providing open source ML models for waste identification.
+Specifically, the project uses Computer Vision to identify the material and packaging type of trash in images.
+The goal is to help reduce barriers for technology adoption, and provide efficiency, traceability & transparency, which in-turn can help increase recycling rates.

 ## Code Structure
 This is an implementation of Mask RCNN based on Python 3 and Tensorflow 2.x.
 The